-The library is conveniently located on campus.
-It covers an area of 300 square meters, consisting of a reading area, a book display area, a service counter, and 16 computer terminals.
-The campus library has a total area of 1000 square meters with 31 computer terminals.
-It has the capacity to hold up to 20,000 volumes of printed books in Business Management, Accounting & Finance, Banking, Commerce, Economics, Auditing, Architecture, Engineering, Arts, International law, Information Systems, Mass Communication, Journalism, Public Relations, Computer Science, etc. Currently, the library adds more than 1500 books to its collection annually.
-The required materials have been purchased on the recommendations of ASU academic staff.
-To supplement this and ensure currency of the University library stock, the librarian attends 2-3 book fairs per annum to facilitate the selection of additional academic and research material to be acquired for the library.
-The University also operates a separate book shop for selling text books to students
+The Library is conveniently located in the campus, spread over an area of 1000 square meters, consisting of a reading area, book display area, service counter and 31 computer terminals.
+It consists' of around 23,000 volumes of printed books in Business Management, Accounting & Finance, Banking, Commerce, Economics, Audit, Architecture, Engineering, Arts, International Law, Information Systems, Mass Communication, Journalism, Public Relations, Computer Science, etc. Currently, the Library receives more than 1,500 books to its collection annually.
+The required information materials have been purchased especially on recommendations of academic staff.

-The University library has a Permanent Reference Collection (PRC) which consists of ready reference sources such as dictionaries, encyclopedias, government gazettes, and important text books...
+The University Library has Permanent Reference Collection (PRC) which consists of ready reference sources such as dictionaries, encyclopaedias, government Gazettes, important text books.
+The University also operates a separate book shop for selling text books for the students.
+Further, the Library attends 2-3 book fairs per annum to facilitate the selection of additional academic and research material to be acquired for the Library.

-The library has subscribed to a number of journals and periodicals (in Arabic and English) in Accounting and Business studies, and Databases (Arabic and English) and information systems.
-International Law, Architecture, Auditing, Business Management, Marketing, Operations Research, Public Finance, Architecture, Strategic Studies, Education, Social Sciences, Mathematics, Statistics, Languages, Literature etc. In addition, the library has subscribed to an online information database, which consists of an extensive database of around 90,000 e-journals and e-publications (in Arabic and English) which can be accessed through the 31 computer terminals installed in the library.
+The Library has subscribed to number of printed journals and periodicals (Arabic and English) that cover all departments in the university.
+The Library has also subscribed to number of databases (Arabic and English) in Information Systems, International Law, Architecture, Auditing, Business Management, Marketing, Operations Research, Public Finance, Architecture, Strategic Studies, Education, Social Sciences, Mathematics, Statistics, Languages, Literature, etc. which can be accessed either through the 31 computer terminals installed in the library or from outside the University using the University's ezproxy webpage.

-The library is committed to creating an information and technology rich learning environment where academic and intellectual needs of our students and faculty members are anticipated, supported and fulfilled.
+The Library is committed to creating information and technology rich learning environment where academic and intellectual needs of our students and faculty members are anticipated, supported and fulfilled.

-The library endeavors to provide up to date, high quality and comprehensive educational and research material to students and faculty.
-It coordinates with the respective Deans and faculty to enable students to acquire and develop information skills which support them in achieving academic excellence.
+The Library endeavours to provide up to date, high quality and comprehensive educational and research material to students and faculty.
+It coordinates with the Deans and faculty to enable students to acquire and develop information skills which support them in achieving academic excellence.